Carpathian Biosphere Reserve: Composition

-Flora and fauna
+Flora and Fauna

-The flora of CBR consists of 262 fungi species, 392 species of lichens, 440 species of mosses and 1062 species of vascular plants.
+The flora of CBR consists of 262 fungi species, 392 species of lichens, 440 species of mosses and 1,353 species of vascular plants, with 3,022 total plant species recorded in the reserve.
 The algal flora includes 465 species.
-64 of plants species represented in this reserve are listed in the Ukrainian Red Book as well as in IUCN and the European Red Lists.
-The fauna of the Carpathian biosphere reserve is represented by 64 mammal species, 173 birds, 9 reptiles, 13 amphibians, 23 fish and more than 10,000 invertebrate species.
-72 of these species are listed in the Ukrainian Red Data Book and in IUCN and the European Red Lists.
+197 plant species, including fungi, are listed in the Red Book of Ukraine, the European Red Lists, and the International Red Book.

+The fauna of the Carpathian biosphere reserve is represented by 66 mammal species, 195 birds, 9 reptiles, 14 amphibians, 29 fish and one cyclostomatous species, as well as approximately 15,000 invertebrate species.
+248 animal species are listed in the Red Book of Ukraine, the European Red Lists, and the International Red Book.
+The reserve supports viable populations of large carnivores such as wolf, lynx and brown bear.
+All ten woodpecker species of European deciduous forests are represented in the Svydovets massif.